o-t-w/blog/src/content/blog/popovers.md

 When working with either the `<dialog>` element (rather than crafting one out of divs) or the `popover` attribute, you can avoid this issue entirely — no portals required.
 Their location in the DOM doesn't matter.
 Its often convenient to collocate the markup for a popover or `<dialog>` together with the button that opens it.
 They can appear anywhere in your markup and won't get cropped by `overflow: hidden` on a parent element.
 They make use of the top layer, which is a native web solution for rendering content above the rest of the document.
 The top layer sits above the document and always trumps `z-index`.
 An element in the top layer can also make use of a styleable `::backdrop` pseudo-element.

 ## Animate an element into and out of the top layer
-When a popover or dialog gets opened, you may want an entry animation.
-Perhaps a quick opacity fade-in, for example. `@starting-style` is used to animate an element into view with a CSS `transition` (you don't need `@starting-style` when working with `@keyframes`). `@starting-style` works both when you're adding a new element to the DOM and when an element is already in the DOM but is being made visible by changing its display value from `display: none`.
+By default, when a popover or dialog is opened, it instantly appears.
+You might want to add an entry animation — perhaps a quick opacity fade-in, for example. `@starting-style` is used to animate an element into view with a CSS `transition` (you don't need `@starting-style` when working with `@keyframes`). `@starting-style` works both when you're adding a new element to the DOM and when an element is already in the DOM but is being made visible by changing its display value from `display: none`.
 When in a closed state, both the popover attribute and the `<dialog>` element make use of `display: none` under the hood, so `@starting-style` can be used to animate them onto the page.

 The following transition will fade and spin the popover into view, and scale down the size of the popover for the exit transition.